-Drawing Projects UK is delighted to present the exhibition Thinking Graphite by Sarah Duyshart, Janine Hall, Emma Louise Hollaway, Caroline Holt-Wilson, Jo Lane, Ellis Scheer and Charmaine Watkiss from 12 December 2019 to 1 February 2020.
+Drawing Projects UK is delighted to present the exhibition Thinking Graphite by Sarah Duyshart, Janine Hall, Emma Louise Hollaway, Caroline Holt-Wilson, Jo Lane, Ellis Scheer and Charmaine Watkiss from 14 December 2019 to 1 February 2020.
+Please note that the gallery will be closed from 28 December 2019 to 17 January 2020 and see the opening hours information below.

 Viarco is run by a passionate CEO, José Vieira, who surrounds artists with materials.
 He allows and encourages artists to play, discover and challenge, encouraging them to work freely and in turn help Viarco understand artist's needs and behaviour.
 A symbiosis is created, born of generosity, work ethic and a sense of curiosity and adventure.
 This rare combination created the works in ‘thinking graphite’.